-- 1. Reconnect piezo wires to each burner if they were removed. - 2.
+Remove the grate by raising straight up.
+Use caution not to dislodge the grommets in the top (one at each corner).
+Grasp top in the center and raise front up approximately3".
+Slide top forward off the two spring clips at rear of top.
+Lift up top.
 Align slots in rear flange of top with the tabs on the spring clips.
-Push top in and press front of top down until the spring clip snaps into place. - 3.
-Reinstall wire grate by aligning the four (4) legs on the wire grate with the four (4) grommets in the top.
-Press wire grate down into each grommet, being careful not to dislodge the grommets.
+Push top in and press front of top down until the spring clip snaps into place.
+Reinstall grate by aligning the four (4) legs on the grate with the four (4) grommets in the top.
+Press grate down into each grommet, being careful not to dislodge the grommets.